 Are you sticking with your old pension provider out of a false sense of loyalty or because you are not sure what better options there are around?
-In this article, I explain why you might want to consider transferring your old workplace pension in the UK to a SIPP.
+In this article, I explain why you might want to consider UK pension transfers to a SIPP.

 The results of a recent UK survey by PensionBee regarding pension saving revealed some surprises which turn the conventional trope that young people are reckless with their money on its head.

-In fact, Generation Z (adults under 24) are the most likely generation to be saving into a pension and to know how much they have saved to date.
-Having grown up with the internet they are managing their retirement savings online and keeping track of what they have in real-time.
-Compare that to some of my Generation X clients who still rely on annual paper pension statements and have often lost track of some pensions altogether.
+In fact, Generation Z (adults under 24) are the most likely generation to be saving into a pension scheme and to know how much they have saved to date.
+Having grown up with the internet, they manage their retirement savings online and keep track of what they have in real-time.
+Compare that to some of my Generation X clients who still rely on annual paper pension statements and have often lost track of some pension funds altogether.

-Before we look at the pros and cons of transferring a pension, I’d like to state the usual caveat that there is no one-size-fits-all solution when it comes to any aspect of financial advice so please don’t take this as personal advice.
+Before we look at the pros and cons of pension transfer, I’d like to state the usual caveat that there is no one-size-fits-all solution when it comes to any aspect of financial advice, so please don’t take this as personal advice.
 Use it instead to start a conversation with your financial adviser about your unique situation.
 Definitely don’t make any decisions without consulting a professional.
-Transferring pensions can sometimes mean losing certain benefits and guarantees and is not something to be done without due care.
+Pension transfer can sometimes mean losing certain benefits and guarantees and is not something to be done without due care.

 In addition, you could well get a better return elsewhere.
-This is particularly pertinent to expats who have access to more flexible savings options when compared to the limited options offered by many workplace schemes in the UK.
+This is particularly pertinent to expats who have access to more flexible savings options when compared to the limited options offered by many workplace UK pensions.

-If you aren’t sure what pension savings you have or wonder whether your investments could be performing better it is definitely time for a review.
-The first step is to list all your old pensions, assess their performance, and work out whether they are meeting your needs.
+If you aren’t sure what pension scheme you have or wonder whether your investments could be performing better, it is definitely time for a review.
+The first step is to list all your old pension schemes, assess their performance, and work out whether they are meeting your needs.

-If you think you may have lost track of any UK pensions – a problem that is much more common than you would think – you can use the government’s Pension Tracing Service to locate them.
+If you think you have lost track of any UK pensions – a problem that is much more common than you would think – you can use the Pension Tracing Service of the government to locate them.

-Once you know what you have, you can decide whether to make a transfer or consolidate pensions with different providers into one pot.
-Keeping track of one retirement fund is obviously a lot less hassle than trying to juggle several and it is much easier to assess performance.
+Once you know what you have, you can decide whether to make a transfer or consolidate your pension scheme with different providers into one pot.
+Keeping track of one retirement fund is obviously a lot less hassle than trying to juggle several, and it is much easier to assess performance.